40843245/ConfigurationFile/INI/README.md

       #

-Semicolons (;) at the beginning of the line indicate a comment.
+NOTICE

       Comment lines are ignored.

+      ; at the beginning of the line indicate a comment.

+      # is strongly not recommended.

 ## Escape character